Varicose veins is a particularly uncomfortable condition occurring when the blood doesn’t flow properly through the veins in the leg.

 At Adjustamatic our range of vibration therapy products can offer a relaxing home treatment for varicose veins which helps increase your blood circulation and relieve any pain.

-The range of movement in our beds and recliners means that it is possible to have your feet elevated whenever they are in use, this help alleviate pressure on the feet and legs and stops the pooling of blood which ultimately causes varicose veins.
+The range of movement in our adjustable beds and riser recliner chairs means that it is possible to have your feet elevated whenever they are in use, this help alleviate pressure on the feet and legs and stops the pooling of blood which ultimately causes varicose veins.

 Our built in NHC Cyclo-Therapy treatment is proven to offer pain relief for varicose veins and varicose veins massage, the system works on patients of all ages but can be a preventative measure for younger adults especially if there is a genetic line of varicose veins.